ScenicNH Photography - White Mountains New Hampshire

 add to lightbox add to cart

-• Joseph Stickney Memorial Chapel in Bretton Woods, New Hampshire.
+• Joseph Stickney Memorial Chapel in Bretton Woods, New Hampshire on a cloudy day.
 Built in 1906, this granite chapel was built in memory of Joseph Stickney, who died in 1903.
 Stickney was the builder of the Mt.
 Washington Hotel, and owner of the Mt.
 Pleasant House.
 It’s also called the Joseph Stickney Memorial Church.

 T3944-03.jpg